shortbloke/home_assistant_config/README.md

 # Shortbloke's Home Assistant Configuration Files [![Build Status](https://travis-ci.org/shortbloke/home_assistant_config.svg?branch=master)](https://travis-ci.org/shortbloke/home_assistant_config)

 This is my currently active set of configuration files for my [Home Assistant](https://home-assistant.io) running on Raspberry Pi.
-Integrating with:
+If you are intested in following my progress be sure ⭐️ Star this github repository.

+I also need to start to update [my blog](https://www.martinrowan.co.uk) more frequently to share some of the things I'm learning along this journey.
+Perhaps interest here will provide greater motivation.

+These configuration files enable intgration with a wide range of systems through the power of Home Assistant.

 ## Core Hardware of Home Assistant Hub
  - [Raspberry Pi 3 Model B](http://amzn.to/2hI9tyc) - Core control system, running Raspbian.